Commercial real estate marketing shares many of the same principles, strategies, and objectives as any other form of marketing.

 Upwork, is one of the many freelance marketplaces, and can be used for virtually anything across the marketing process.
 Common uses within CRE are lead scraping and data cleaning of lead lists.

 If you’ve made it this far, hopefully you’ve found something of use to apply to your CRE marketing strategy!
-Either way, check out our blog for more advice covering how to use Reonomy, marketing and sales tips, and general commercial real estate industry pieces.
+For more great information, check out our blog.
+There, you can find advice covering how to use Reonomy, marketing and sales tips, and general commercial real estate industry pieces.